 In addition to your personal information, your employment history and income details will also be verified.

 The lender needs to know where you work, what your job position is (entry-level/manager-level/executive level), how long you've been at your current job, and how much salary you earn.

-In the application form, you just check a box to indicate your reason for needing a personal loan.
-But in the interview with the lender, you’ll have to be more detailed about your loan purpose.
+In the application form, you just check a box to indicate your reason for obtaining a personal loan.
+But in the interview with the lender, you'll have to provide details about your loan purpose.

 If you need a loan for your small business, will it be used for buying a piece of equipment that's crucial for your operations?
 Will it go to expanding your business, like hiring more people?